 When to Go to Italy

 Unless you’re going to the Amalfi Coast.
-Most places in the Amalfi close down outside of the tourist season (late May-early October) pools and beaches are deserted or not opened, and it feels like a different place, to be honest.
+Most places in the Amalfi close down outside of the tourist season (late May or early October) pools and beaches are deserted or not open, and it feels like a different place, to be honest.

 Accommodation

-Italy has plenty of accommodation for different standard and budgets.
+Italy has plenty of accommodations for different standards and budgets.

 BUDGET – Hostels are everywhere in Italy as they’re extremely popular.
 Expect to pay between $15 to $35 per night (the latter when you’re visiting top places like Venice or Florence in high season

-MID-RANGE – Whether it’s a standard 3* hotel or an AirBnb, you’ll find a nice spot that won’t break a bank in Italy.
-You can find local guesthouses (remember the staff might not be English speaking) for very little money anywhere outside of tourists spots so in smaller towns in the Dolomites or even Tuscany.
+MID-RANGE – Whether it’s a standard 3* hotel or an AirBnb, you’ll find a nice spot that won’t break the bank in Italy.
+You can find local guesthouses (remember the staff might not be English speaking) for very little money anywhere outside of tourist spots so in smaller towns in the Dolomites or even Tuscany.
 Expect to pay about $45-100 per night.

 Food in Italy